Qedrigord/SHARM/README.md

 - generation: Contains the code that was used for the generation of the 3 different train sets

-- train data: Image and text feature representations for the training sets
+- train data features: Image and text feature representations for the training sets

-- test data: Feature representations for test samples
+- test data features: Feature representations for test samples

+- test data links: Links to the original posts used for the test set

 - experiments: All training and evaluation code for the conducted experiments

 ## Acknowledgements
-This work is partially funded by the ``DisAI'' project under Grant aggrement 101079164.
+This work is partially funded by the Horizon Europe projects "DisAI - Improving scientific excellence and creativity in combating disinformation with artificial intelligence and language technologies" under grant agreement no. 101079164, "vera.ai - VERification Assisted by Artificial Intelligence" under grant agreement no. 101070093, and "AI-CODE - AI services for COntinuous trust in emerging Digital Environments" under grant agreement no. 101135437.
-The authors would also like to acknowledge the support and computational resources provided by the IT Center of the Aristotle University of Thessaloniki (AUTh) throughout the progress of this research work.
+The authors also acknowledge the support and computational resources provided by the IT Center of the Aristotle University of Thessaloniki (AUTh) throughout the progress of this research work.
 ## Licence

 ## Contact